eme64/blog/_posts/2026-03-20-Simple-Vectorized-Algorithms.md

 We fill every element in the int array `r` with the value `42`.

-Reference implementation (should be auto vectorized):
+Reference implementation (special case: detected as fill loop, and replaced with call to vectorized fill intrinsic):
 ```java
 for (int i = 0; i < r.length; i++) {
     r[i] = 42;